5 Reasons to Retire

 1. You’re Done Working; You’re Looking for Freedom

-2. Time Is Your Most Valuable and Scarcest Resource
+2. Time Is Your Scarcest Resource

-You need to step into the future and reverse engineer from a financial perspective to get the answer of where you are today in relation to where you want to go in the future.
+Retirement planning requires you to step into the future and reverse engineer from a financial perspective to get the answer of where you are today in relation to where you want to go in the future.
 If you can’t step into the future to say what you want your future to look like, your financial plan is nothing more than numbers.

 3. Eventually, Health Is Going to Be a Factor

-Like we said earlier, health and time are really intertwined when it comes to reasons to retire.
+Health and time are really intertwined when it comes to reasons to retire.
 Coming to the realization that your health is going to deteriorate over time is a reason to retire sooner so that you have more time while you’re healthy to do the things you want to do.

 The Impact of a Long-Term Care Stay